 make 'blind hallways', or otherwise don't match the Boss' sketch.

-'Tracing' is the pro's technique to achieve this:
+'Tracing' is the pro's technique to ensure accurate dimensions:

-Use Visio's Insert dialog to put the boss' sketch on a
+Use Visio's Insert dialog to put the boss' sketched floorplan on a

 background layer of a page, then scale it to fill the page, rotate it